 - Cognitive behavioral therapy helps patients become more attentive to negative thinking patterns, teaching them to alter behaviors that are problematic.
 In addition, therapists teach patients and caregivers coping strategies and techniques to produce a more positive outcome.

-If you’re trying to find the right therapist, consider using a directory like the one on Choosing Therapy.
-It allows you to search for a licensed, board-certified therapist who has expertise in CBT or interpersonal therapy, as well as experience working with patients with depression and dementia.
+If you’re trying to find the right therapist, consider using an online therapist directory that allows you to search for a licensed, board-certified therapist who has expertise in CBT or interpersonal therapy, as well as experience working with patients with depression and dementia.

 Medication

-The most commonly used depression medication includes a class of antidepressants referred to as Selective Serotonin Reuptake Inhibitors (SSRI).
-These are generally the first line of treatment for depression in dementia.10 Examples of SSRIs include fluoxetine (Prozac), citalopram (Cipramil), and escitalopram (Cipralex).
+The most commonly used depression medication includes a class of antidepressants referred to as selective serotonin reuptake inhibitors (SSRI).
+These are generally the first line of treatment for depression in dementia.9 Examples of SSRIs include fluoxetine (Prozac), citalopram (Cipramil), and escitalopram (Cipralex).

 Because it can be challenging to differentiate between pseudodementia and a mood disorder, patients need to be carefully screened.
 If it’s determined that a patient has pseudodementia, the prognosis is good in the sense that treatment options are available and it can be reversible when the underlying trigger is treated.
 Seniors may be more vulnerable because mood disorders are more likely to appear in aging brains.